Home Maintenance & Warranty Guide

 When calls are unnecessary, or non-emergency, charges for emergency calls are billed directly to the Homeowner.

-Forms are provided at the back of this section and should be filled out as clearly as possible, including a brief description of the problem.
+Warranty request forms are provided at the back of the Warranty Coverage and Procedures section of your Homeowner Manual binder, or, you can email warranty directly at email@example.com.
+Include your address, daytime telephone number and a description of the problem.
 Any previously reported repairs that are incomplete should also be included with each request.

 Warranty Repair Procedures

 In approximately 10 – 15 business days of receiving a request a member of Broadview’s warranty department or one of its trades will contact you to schedule an appointment for further assessment or repair.
 Whether Broadview Warranty or its contractor schedules the appointment depends on the nature of the request.

 All repairs are scheduled between 8am and 3pm Monday through Friday on regular business days.
 You are responsible to provide access to your home on the day scheduled.

 If you have any questions or concerns regarding outstanding issues noted at your Homeowner Orientation, please page your Site Supervisor at 204-946-2735.

 Mediation And Arbitration Aviva Insurance Company Of Canada